Hoava language: The negator kae

 The negator kae is occasionally shortened in Kusaghe to ke.
 It is used to emphasise events and states that are not possible, not allowed or which run counter to the usual state of affairs.

 Kae is used to mark events and states that are not possible due to some factor which prevents their occurrence.

 Prohibitions can also use kae.
 Similar to kipu which can be used with imperatives, kae can also be used to display everyday imperatives which are generally used towards children.

 Another use of kae is when an event of state is not the expected one, such as an event that was expected to happen but did not.

 Kae can also be used for hypothetical events that are not generally expected to occur.

 Contradictory statements is often expressed using the phrase kae gua, which means 'not so, not as stated'.

 The negator kahi

 Kahi which means 'not yet' is a negator used to express the likelihood that an event or state will occur, despite not having taken place yet at the point in time referred to.
 Kahi, like the other negative particles, can be seen to precede the verb phrase.

 The modal negator maki

 Maki is a modal negative particle which expresses the desire of the speaker that negative consequences of an event do not occur.
 It is placed immediately before the verb phrase.

-Numerals

-Hoava has a decimal system of numbering (Davis 2003).
+Syntax